WeiyingZhao/WeiyingZhao.github.io/_pages/RABASAR1.md

 64 Sentinel-1 images are used.

-This method can highlight the areas, which still contain some texture, in the ratio image between the denoised data and the noisy data.
+This method can highlight the areas, which still contain some textures, in the ratio image between the denoised data and the noisy data.

 Code links